matrix-org/matrix-spec-proposals/proposals/3862-event-match-almost-anything.md

 After the transformation the condition is evaluated on the string representations.

-In order to reflect these changes, the wording in the [spec] is updated.
-Specifically

-> **event_match** This is a glob pattern match on a field of the event.

-is changed to

-> **event_match** This is a glob pattern match on any primitive field of
-> the event.
-Non-string values are converted to their lowercased string
-> representation before attempting the match.

-and

-> If the property specified by `key` is completely absent from the
-> event, or does not have a string value, then the condition will not
-> match, even if `pattern` is `*`.

-is changed to

-> If the property specified by `key` is completely absent from the
-> event, then the condition will not match, even if `pattern` is `*`.

 ## Potential issues

 It is possible for JSON values of different data types to map to the